 Due to the wide range of courses offered through DIS, this program can accommodate students from a variety of disciplines.
 It will be of particular interest to those studying comparative or English literature, gender and sexuality studies, pre-health, public policy, psychology, international relations, and social justice.

-Housing options include: 1) a homestay with a local Swedish family, carefully chosen for their interest in hosting an international student or 2) a studentboende—a residence hall integrated with Swedish and other international students.
-Option 2 is self-catering and students will need to plan to do their own food shopping and to share a kitchen and must budget an additional $1600-1900 for food.
+Housing options include: 1) a local homestay with hosts carefully chosen for their interest in hosting an international student or 2) a studentboende—a residence hall integrated with Swedish and other international students.
+Option 2 is self-catering and students will need to plan to do their own food shopping and to share a kitchen and must budget an additional $1600-2000 for food.
 Other non-integrated housing options are not available to HWS students.

-Additional expenses not covered include airfare, visa, optional study tours, other course-related materials and personal expenses (laundry, entertainment, ground transportation and independent travel).
-We estimate airfare for this program at $1100-$1200 from the East Coast, visa at $300, and course-related materials at $150.
+Additional expenses not covered include airfare, visa, other course-related materials and personal expenses (laundry, entertainment, ground transportation and independent travel).
+We estimate airfare for this program at $1100-$1200 from the East Coast, visa at $155, and course-related materials at $150.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
-We would suggest a minimum of $1,500 (for those who do not choose the homestay option, this $1,500 is above and beyond meal expenses).
+We would suggest a minimum of $1500 (for those who do not choose the homestay option, this $1500 is above and beyond meal expenses).
 However, students on a tight budget should be able to manage with less.
 You will also have a two-week break during the semester so you may want to budget an additional amount for travel.
 If you are concerned about finances, we encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.